 |Vine age||15-80 years|

 Kittmannsberg is one of the highest elevated vineyard sites in the Kamptal, located just west of Langenlois.
 It's first mention can be traced back to the year 1353 under the name 'Chotmannsperig', probably named after the original owner of the vineyard.
 It is shaped like a wide bowl and opens towards the southeast into the Langenlois basin.
 It reaches about 345 m above sea level at its highest point, 280 m at its lowest point.
 The characteristic basin-shaped topographic depression is responsible for its autonomous microclimate and, together with the hight, allows for extended ripening periods.
-Our vines dig their roots into loess-loam with a high content of clay, which can be very chalky in some places.
+Our vines dig their roots into loess-loam with a high content of clay.
+It can be very chalky in some places.

 |Vine age||30-50 years|

 Schenkenbichl is facing Langenlois and covers the north of the town.
 The name first appeared in 1402 and has remained unchanged ever since.
 Its origin is believed in an old tavern (Schenke) at the foot of the hill (Bühel) in Langenlois.
 The slope is characterized by small and somewhat larger terraces which in our case, are located at the highest point at around 315 m above sea level.
 Here our Veltliner grows on metamorphic rock, mostly dark amphibolite.
 The amphibolite bedrock is overlain by a cambisol formed from mica-rich silicates.
 Towards the lower end, reaching the town of Langenlois, more and more loess, interspersed with many rocks, can be found.
 The bottom of the slope is home to the oldest Weissburgunder (Pinot Blanc) of the Danube area planted by Dr. Bruno Hiedler in 1955.
 Here we find the geological remains of the old Loisbachtal (Lois Creek Valley).
 The gnarly vines root on gravel with calcareous loess running through it.

 |Vine age||20-60 years|